-Yes, the centrifugal force is turned to account in many ways.
-The speed of many engines is controlled by a centrifugal governor, with whirling balls which fly further apart as the speed increases and move levers that reduce the supply of steam or gas.
-Cream is separated from milk, water from wet clothes, molasses from sugar, by centrifugal apparatus.
+A practical example involving the apparent effects of centrifugal forces is that of an instrument called the centrifuge.
+The speed of many engines is controlled by a centrifugal governor, with whirling balls that fly further apart as the speed increases and moves levers that reduce the supply of steam or gas.
+Centrifugal apparatus is also used to separate cream from milk, water from wet clothes, and molasses from sugar.
 Pipes are cast centrifugally by pouring molten metal into rapidly revolving molds.
 Centrifugal force keeps a circular saw stiff, is applied to the pumping of water, and is depended on to release the safety-belt in a shell fuse as the shell leaves the gun.
+In a Wall of Death, the centrifugal force keeps a car moving in a circle by keeping it pushed against the walls.

 Centrifugal force (Wikipedia)